 Natural Remedies Adopts Andrographis through ABC’s Adopt-an-Herb Program

+The American Botanical Council announces the adoption of andrographis by Natural Remedies through ABC’s Adopt-an-Herb botanical research and education program.

-/EIN News/ -- AUSTIN, Texas, Oct.
-05, 2020 (GLOBE NEWSWIRE) -- The American Botanical Council (ABC) announces the adoption of andrographis (Andrographis paniculata) by Natural Remedies Pvt.
+We are happy to be associated with ABC by adopting Andrographis paniculata, one of the best-known medicinal plants in the Ayurvedic system for immunity and inflammation.”AUSTIN, TEXAS, USA, October 5, 2020 /EINPresswire.com/ -- The American Botanical Council (ABC) announces the adoption of andrographis (Andrographis paniculata) by Natural Remedies Pvt.
 Ltd. through ABC’s Adopt-an-Herb botanical research and education program.

 Natural Remedies’ adoption supports ABC’s extensive HerbMedPro database, ensuring that this unique research and educational resource remains up to date for researchers, health professionals, industry members, students, consumers, and other members of the herbal and dietary supplement and natural medicine communities.